 John D. Macomber

 John Macomber is a Senior Lecturer in the Finance unit at Harvard Business School.
-His professional background includes leadership of real estate, construction, construction services, and information technology businesses.
+His professional background includes leadership of real estate, construction, and information technology businesses.
 At HBS, Mr. Macomber is engaged in the Business and Environment Initiative and Social Enterprise Initiative.
 He teaches Finance, Real Estate, Urbanization, and Entrepreneurship courses in the elective curriculum and in Executive Education.
 He is the former Chairman and CEO of the George B H Macomber Company, a large regional general contractor; and remains a principal in several real estate partnerships.
-John serves or has served on the boards of Young Presidents Organization International (YPO), Boston Private Bank, Mount Auburn Hospital, and Vela Systems.
+John serves or has served on the boards of Young Presidents Organization International (YPO), Boston Private Bank, and Mount Auburn Hospital.

 Mr. Macomber is a graduate of Dartmouth College (Mathematics in the Social Sciences) and Harvard Business School.

 The Future of Cities Depends on Innovative Financing

 Today’s mega-cities have a footprint problem.
 They are developing horizontally, not vertically, with vast areas of low sprawl reaching out for miles from Sao Paolo, Lagos, New Delhi, Guangzhou, Jakarta, and many others.
 A central question our civilization must address is how we can avoid becoming a planet of informal slums.

 Pay-for-success may not be a universal panacea to address the footprint problem and its underlying causes.
 But it’s a potentially powerful way to mobilize vast pools of global capital toward multisector thinking, working toward a common good that none of the parties currently seems able to finance.

 Fixing Boston's "T"